biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 }
 ```

-My takeway is: C++ is hard.
+My takeaway is: C++ is hard.

 ...

-Ok, the real takeway is, Herb's advice again:
+Ok, the real takeaway is, Herb's advice again:

 > If you put a class into a namespace, be sure to put all helper functions and operators into the same namespace too